Tiger pistol shrimp: Distribution

 The tiger pistol shrimp can be found in tropical waters of the Indo-West Pacific area.

 Habitat

-The tiger pistol shrimp dwells in sandy, muddy and detrital substratum in shallow waters until 20m.
+The tiger pistol shrimp dwells in sandy, muddy and detrital substratum in shallow waters until 20 m.

+The structure of the burrows made by A. bellulus, studied through resin casting, show the three-dimensional shape, and provide insight on the construction habits of the species.

+A.bellulus rely on burrows for shelter and protection.
+In the beginning stage of construction, there is rapid growth in size and dimensions of the burrow.
+During this phase, A. bellulus shows no interest in feeding or resting, placing total priority in burrow formation.
+This characteristic is similar throughout many alpheid shrimp species.
+A. bellulus is highly vulnerable to predation without a burrow, especially during the initial stages of burrow development, due to their limited vision and dependence on tactile cues from partner gobiid fish.

+Burrows are reinforced with small pieces of shell and coral along the sides, preventing collapse.
+Sediment is constantly removed by A. bellulus to keep the internal burrow clean of settled deposits.
+Burrow production is also crucial to sediment cycling throughout the marine ecosystem, combining nutrients and debris along the seafloor.

 Feeding

 The tiger pistol shrimp is a carnivore, preying primarily on small invertebrates.
 It may also eat detritus and macroalgae, and will scavenge carcasses near its burrow.
 If it has formed a symbiotic relationship with a goby, the goby may bring it food.
 In aquaria, it is sometimes blamed for the death of fish, but it is very unlikely that it possesses the strength or willingness to attack fish for food.
 It can be fed many common foods given to aquarium shrimps, such as flakes, pellets, and most frozen foods, and will generally take prepared foods with no training required.